HPV PEER Educator

 What is the time commitment?

 The HPV PEER Educator Internship requires 5 hours/week.
 2 hours will be dedicated to weekly, mandatory meetings on Tuesdays from 4:30-6:30 with other interns (6 will be hired in total) and the School Health Analyst.
 Presentations are in-person and dates vary throughout the school year.
 Each presentation requires a pair of interns (2) based on schedules.
-The remaining three hours are independent work or attending other OSBHA meetings.
+The remaining three hours are independent work, community engagement, or attending other OSBHA meetings.

 Would having another part time job get in the way of the internship potentially?